markus13erger/MCSB/README.md

-# MCSB Application
+# MCSB Application and GraphDB
-## Music Choices and Search Behavior Application
+## Music Choices and Search Behavior Application and GraphDB

-### A guide how to use the application provided
+### A guide how to use the application or GraphDB

 1. Get the datasets needed:
   - spotify data: Go to https://www.spotify.com/at/account/privacy/ and follow the steps in "Download your data".
 When you receive the data look for the "StreamingHistory0.json" file and save it in the "data" folder.
 Also rename it to "spotify_data".